paulscherrerinstitute/sf_datafiles/README.md

 ![print_stats](docs/figs/print_stats.png)

+The statistics overview can also be directly accessed via the included command line tools `sfdstats.py`.

 ## Drop missing pulses

 For correlating channels, pulse IDs that are not available in all channels need to be removed.
 This can be achieved via